 Check the mother's blood pressure at each visit.
-Write it down on a chart or on one piece of paper, so you can look for changes over time.
+Keep a record so you can look for changes over time.

 If her blood pressure is going up, ask her to come back every week until you are sure that it is not still rising.